thefinnlab/thefinnlab.github.io/_pages/positions.md

 **PhD students**: Applications are to the [Graduate Program in Psychological and Brain Sciences](https://pbs.dartmouth.edu/graduate-program-psychological-and-brain-sciences) through the [Guarini School of Graduate and Advanced Studies](https://graduate.dartmouth.edu/), and the deadline is expected to be on or around December 1, 2023.
 While you are welcome to email Emily to express your interest or ask any questions prior to submitting your application, please note that to maintain fairness for all applicants, all video conversations will be scheduled for *after* the written application deadline.

-**Full-time research assistants**: We are recruiting a lab manager/full-time RA to start in summer 2024!
-See the job post [here](https://searchjobs.dartmouth.edu/postings/72747/) and feel free to email with any questions.
+**Full-time research assistants**: We are not actively recruiting full-time RAs/lab managers at this time, but please watch this space for potential opportunities.

 **Undergraduate part-time research assistants**: Interested undergrads may download and fill out this [application form](https://docs.google.com/document/d/1wlPxIw6OAbRHHOJvx1yPzkhXAGOu-2bjb6JHo-aTsBE/edit?usp=sharing) and email it to Tory ([Tory.G.Benson@dartmouth.edu](mailto:Tory.g.benson@dartmouth.edu)).